The most innovative transportation technology from CES 2019

 In all, it was a busy week for innovative transportation technology and it’s heartening to see that many companies are focusing on the importance of driver and pedestrian safety.
 As new technologies hit the roads (and even the skies) it will be critical that consumers understand the safety features in place and how data is being used to transform the transportation experience.

-Be sure to follow us on the blog and Twitter @Arity for more insights on the future of transportation.
+Be sure to follow us on LinkedIn for more insights on the future of transportation.